Vanessa Stacey

-Vanessa Stacey (born 7 August 1978) is a New Zealand film, television and stage actress.
+Vanessa Stacey (born 7 August 1978) is a New Zealand film, television, and stage actress.
 She is also a musician, director, producer, playwright, singer, songwriter and comedian.

-Stacey is well known as Alice in the New Zealand science fiction series The Tribe and as Brenda Blue in the British children's television show Jay Jay the Jet Plane.
+Stacey is well known as Alice in the New Zealand science fiction series The Tribe and as Brenda Blue in the British version of Jay Jay the Jet Plane.
 She also had roles in the first and third parts of The Lord of the Rings (The Fellowship of the Ring and The Return of the King), Outrageous Fortune, Out of the Blue, Woodville, and How to Murder Wife.

 Biography

 Vanessa Stacey was born in Invercargill, New Zealand.
 At the age of 7, she and her older brother Martin appeared as film extras with her father Richard Stacey, a stuntman, in the 1986 post-apocalyptic film Battle Truck and the 1988 fantasy-adventure film Willow.
 She became involved with community theatre groups, debating teams and theatre sports groups during high school as well as performing in a number of school choirs.
 Stacey also joined her first band during this time, recording several cover songs, and began performing at local nightclubs the following year.

 After her graduation, Stacey became a hairdresser at Ali Barbers and eventually started her own salon, Absolutely Fabulous Hair Design, in 1998.
 That same year, she joined Hagley Theatre Company where she remained a regular cast member for over two years and acted in various stage productions including Charlotte's Web, Animal Farm and The Cherry Orchard.
 Appearing in the filmsHeavenly Creatures (1994) and The Frighteners (1996) during this time, she decided to become a full-time actress and closed her salon after eight months.